gurukulams/gurukulam/questions/cse/languages/java/interfaces.md

 explanation: "In Java, an interface can extend multiple interfaces.
 Private methods were added in Java 9, but an interface cannot have constructors."
 ---

-## Which of the following statements about Java interfaces is true?
+Which of the following statement about Java interfaces is true?